Mapotempo/libuv/README.md

 * Filesystem Events
 * Filesystem manipulation
 * File manipulation
-* Errors (with a catch-all fallback for anything unhandled on the event loop)
+* Errors (with a catch-all fallback for anything unhandled on the event reactor)
 * Work queue (thread pool)
 * Coroutines (optional - makes use of Fibers)